fluca1978/fluca1978.github.io/about.md

 Today I use both Linux and BSD as my own operating systems.

 Being a Linux/BSD user meant to me I embraced the *Open Source* culture to the point I believe it is the **only sane way of producing software**.
+Of course this does not mean I will do and accept only Open Source jobs and tasks, I can work comfortably even in environments where the code (and/or data) must be kept not-public.

 ## Me by achievements